A Bayesian Nonparametric Perspective on Mahalanobis Distance for Out of Distribution Detection: Theory: Connecting Relative Mahalanobis Distance and DPMMs

 This proposition establishes the close correspondence between the relative Mahalanobis distance score and the log-odds that a point is an inlier under a Gaussian DPMM with tied covariance.
-We show that this correspondence holds in practice in the experiments below and in \Cref{app:rmds_dpmm_corr}.
+Note that the $\log K$ factor in \Cref{prop:rmds_tied_dpmm} is irreducible due to the difference between the $\max$ used in RMDS and the smooth approximation used in DPMMs.
+We view this as a feature not a bug of the DPMMs: Since the $\log K$ factor only appears when the scores for different clusters are close to identical, the gap arises when the DPMM aggregates evidence across multiple equally plausible components rather than arbitrarily selecting a single cluster with RMDS.
+In practice, we find that a close correspondence holds in the experiments below and in \Cref{app:rmds_dpmm_corr}.
 This correspondence provides further support for using RMDS for outlier detection, beyond the original motivation in terms of log likelihood ratios.
 However, from this perspective, we also recognize several natural generalizations of RMDS that could improve outlier detection through richer DPMMs.
 We present three such generalizations below.